 At Harvard, I worked as a VSA for the Semitic Museum and the Museum of Historical Scientific Instruments.
 The Semitic Museum is home to objects from Egypt and Mesopotamia, while the latter museum displays a wide range of scientific instruments used throughout history.

 During my undergraduate education, I worked as Lead Art Prep at the de Saisset Museum for four years.
 There I helped install exhibits for public viewing purposes.
-Topics of identity, race, diversity, migration, science, sculpture, indigenous people were all explored through the realm of social justice.
+Topics of the environment, identity, race, diversity, migration, science, sculpture, indigenous people were all explored through the realm of social justice.